Simulcast: Simulcasting of sporting events

+Distribution of channels

 On cable television systems, analog-digital simulcasting (ADS) means that analog channels are duplicated as digital subchannels.
 Digital tuners are programmed to use the digital subchannel instead of the analog.
 This allows for smaller, cheaper cable boxes by eliminating the analog tuner and some analog circuitry.
 On DVRs, it eliminates the need for an MPEG encoder to convert the analog signal to digital for recording.
 The primary advantage is the elimination of interference, and as analog channels are dropped, the ability to put 10 or more SDTV (or two HDTV, or various other combinations) channels in its place.
 The primary drawback is the common problem of over-compression (quantity over quality) resulting in fuzzy pictures and pixelation.